 Take some time to read about the different specialties and certifications our therapists have to offer.
-Please note our office is currently on a waitlist for new clients.
+Please note there could be a wait for new clients depending on your insurance plan, and that not every therapist is in network with every insurance.
 To inquire about availability and scheduling by calling 614-972-7928 or by clicking on the contact page and sending an email.

 I am a Licensed Independent Social Worker Supervisor (LISW-S) through the State of Ohio Counselor and Social Worker Board and an LCSW through the State of Arizona, and my work is truly my passion.
-I specialize in working with adults, children and teens managing complex and developmental trauma, PTSD, traumatic grief, attachment and relational trauma, relationship issues, and dissociative disorders.
-I also have much experience working with military, first responders, crisis, and recent traumatic events.
-As an adoptee myself, I have a specialization in working with the adoption and foster care community, child and adult adoptees, and reparative/developmental attachment in both childhood and into adulthood.
+With over 20 years of experience, I specialize in working with adults, children, and teens managing complex and developmental trauma, PTSD, traumatic grief, attachment challenges and relational trauma, relationship issues, depression and anxiety, and dissociative disorders.
+I also have much experience working with military and government personnel, crisis, and recent traumatic events.
+As an adoptee myself, I have a specialization in working with the adoption and foster care community, working with both child and adult adoptees, providing consultation and education to adoptive and foster parents, and reparative/developmental attachment in both childhood and into adulthood.

-I present psychoeducation at many conferences and symposiums in the state of Ohio and other areas of the country, as well as support school districts in education on trauma and traumatic grief.
-I also specialize in the supervision and consultation of other therapists and professionals in the community, looking to grow their expertise in the areas of trauma and attachment.
+I present psychoeducation at many conferences and symposiums in the state of Ohio and other areas of the country, as well as support school districts and organizations in broadening education on trauma and traumatic grief.
+I also specialize in the supervision and consultation of other therapists and professionals in the community who are looking to grow their expertise in the areas of trauma and attachment.
 My practice truly is my passion, and partnering with my clients to find healing in their lives is my goal.
 I love my work.

 License Number, Ohio: I.0700086-SUPV